CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 **Files and Folders May be Migrated for Other Users**

 During a migration of the migrating user, files and folders that were shared with the migrating user may be migrated for the owning users, even when they are not being migrated at that time.
 This is essential to preserve the complex structure of Google Drive.
-It is possible to disable this action by setting the option **Migrate All Drive Items** to False, but it is highly recommended to use the default behaviour to preserve Drive integrity.
+It is possible to disable this action by setting the option **Migrate All Drive Items** to False, but it is highly recommended to use the default behavior to preserve Drive integrity.

 **Files from Outside of the Domain**